Tomokazu Matsuyama: Morning Sun

 On view June 20 - October 5, 2025

-Edward Hopper House Museum & Study Center is pleased to present Tomokazu Matsuyama: Morning Sun, an exhibition of paintings and works on paper by the contemporary Japanese American artist Tomokazu Matsuyama (Matsu).
-Inspired by Edward Hopper’s iconic 1952 painting Morning Sun (Columbus Museum of Art), the exhibition delves into the complexities of solitude and life in a globalized, consumer-driven world—recurring themes in Matsu’s work.
-To engage with Hopper’s themes, Matsu researched and intricately wove together diverse visual references to reflect his cross-cultural background and observations of contemporary society.
-The exhibition will be on view from June 20 through October 5, 2025 with a reception on the opening day at 6:30pm.
+Edward Hopper House Museum & Study Center is pleased to present Tomokazu Matsuyama: Morning Sun, an exhibition of paintings and works on paper by the contemporary Japanese-American artist Tomokazu Matsuyama (Matsu).
+The exhibition offers a contemporary tribute to Edward Hopper’s iconic 1952 painting Morning Sun (Columbus Museum of Art), delving into the complexities of solitude and life in a globalized, consumer-driven world—recurring themes in Matsu’s work.
+To engage with Hopper’s themes, Matsu intricately weaves together diverse visual references that reflect his cross-cultural background and observations of contemporary society.
+The exhibition will be on view from June 20 through October 5, 2025.

 The exhibition centers around Matsu’s new large-scale painting Morning Sun Dance.
 Of the work that inspired his painting, Matsu says, “While Hopper’s Morning Sun captures a moment of introspective stillness within the psychological landscape of mid-century urban life, his treatment of solitude, light, and constructed space continues to influence my own approach to thinking about isolation as well as my approach to painting.”